adorobis/hacomfoairmqtt/README.md

 `src/ca350` - python script to communicate with the CA350 unit via serial port, publish data on MQTT broker and react to control messages

+`src/config.ini.dist` - sample configuration file.
+Needs to be renamed to config.ini and customized

 `rc.d/ca350` - rc.d script to set up the service in FreeNAS jail virtual python environment

 `servicetest.sh` - simple script to test ca350 service status